GokayPlus/kuronekoai/README.md

 cd /xx/kuronekoai/webui
 python3 kuroneko_chat_ui.py
 ```
 Then open the local Gradio interface (URL shown in terminal) to chat or use img2img.

+If you want to change Kuroneko's character, you can edit models/text-generation-webui/user_data/characters' folder files.
 ---

 ## 🛠️ Tech Stack